 Next, you will want to set the timezone, time/date format, and the first day of the week.
-Whenever you do any changes to your settings, make sure you save them by clicking the Save Changes button on the bottom of the page.
+Whenever you change settings, make sure you save them by clicking the Save Changes button at the bottom of the page.

 WordPress Writing Settings